On Yang-Mills Stability Bounds and Plaquette Field Generating Function

 \section{Proofs of the Lemma and Theorems}

 \lb{sec6} Here, following Ref. \cite{bQCD}, we give a proof of Lemma \ref{lema1}.
 We also prove Theorems $1-4$.
-The enhanced temporal gauge is chosen for proving these theorems.
+The enhanced temporal gauge is sometimes used for proving these theorems.
 The proof of the upper stability bound on the partition function actually does not depend on this choice.